-- The "DocuWare Download" below plugin for downloading files from DocuWare server. - The "DocuWare Upload" on page 560 plugin for uploading files to DocuWare server.
+- The "DocuWare Download" on the next page plugin for downloading files from DocuWare server. - The "DocuWare Upload" on page 558 plugin for uploading files to DocuWare server.

 These plugins are not initially installed with Workflow. available for download on the Resource Center (https://olresourcecenter.uplandsoftware.com).
 After downloading the .PPK files, you will then need to import them into Workflow yourself.